China will support its firms in purchases of Airbus planes: Xinhua

-SHANGHAI (Reuters) - China will support its firms’ purchases of Airbus planes, state news agency Xinhua said on Wednesday, citing commitments by French President Emmanuel Macron and Chinese President Xi Jinping during a meeting.
+SHANGHAI (Reuters) - China will support its firms’ purchases of Airbus (AIR.PA) planes, state news agency Xinhua said on Wednesday, citing commitments by French President Emmanuel Macron and Chinese President Xi Jinping during a meeting.

 Macron is to meet Xi in Beijing on Wednesday, during his trip this week to China, where he has attended a major trade fair in Shanghai.